wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 <a target="_blank" href="https://www.isc2.org/-/media/ISC2/Certifications/Exam-Outlines/CCSP-Exam-Outline.ashx">This PDF</a> has the details.

-Prep:
+<a target="_blank" href="https://ccsp.alukos.com/">ccsp.alukos.com</a> is a GitBook-formatted listing with glossary of terms, laws by country, standards by each body, frameworks.

+Prep courses:

-   * <a target="_blank" href="https://www.linkedin.com/learning/ccsp-cert-prep-4-cloud-application-security-audio-review/">LinkedIn audio review course</a> with practice questions.
-By Mike Chapple
+   * <a target="_blank" href="https://www.linkedin.com/learning/ccsp-cert-prep-4-cloud-application-security-audio-review/">LinkedIn audio review</a> with practice questions.
+By Mike Chapple.
+I recommend this becuase it has quizzes and shows use of apps such as WebGoat.

+   * <a target="_blank" href="https://app.pluralsight.com/paths/skills/ccspr-certified-cloud-security-professional">Pluralsight CCSP</a> by Lyron H. Andrews CISSP/CCSP/SSCP/CISM/CCSK

+Bragging:

    * https://charbelnemnom.com/passed-official-ccsp-exam-certified-cloud-security-professional/